humaidhusain98/CoinSpazeAssignment/README.md

+Have deployed app to heroku link : https://coin-spaze-assignment.herokuapp.com/

 a)
 ## Build Instructions
     To Build app follow these steps:
     1) Clone the repository
     2) run "npm install" in cmd in root folder to install all the required dependencies
     3) run "npm run build" in cmd in root folder to build the project.
 The build will be available in the build folder.
 Use the build

 b)
 ## Usage Instructions
     For First Time Usage: